 - Underrated: Envigado, every other Medellin park, Cerro Pan de Azucar, taxis, Mercado Minorista, Jerico

-For all the explanations and the complete list, head on over to our post on overrated and underrated things to do in Medellin.
+For our explanations and the complete list, head on over to our post on overrated and underrated things to do in Medellin.

 Located right next to the high-flying, rapidly-modernizing El Poblado district of Medellin, Envigado remains a hard-working, urban, unpretentious town that’s yet to be swallowed up by globalism (or hipsters).